BrianMacIntosh/alexa-skill-test-framework/README.md

 * `sequence`: An array of requests to test.
 Each element can have these properties:
   * `request`: The request to run.
 Generate these with one of the above `getFooRequest` methods.
   * `says`: Optional String.
 Tests that the speech output from the request is the string specified.
+  * `saysLike`: Optional String.
+Tests that the speech output from the request contains the string specified.
   * `saysNothing`: Optional Boolean.
 If true, tests that the response has no speech output.
   * `reprompts`: Optional String.
 Tests that the reprompt output from the request is the string specified.
+  * `repromptsLike`: Optional String.
+Tests that the reprompt output from the request contains the string specified.
   * `repromptsNothing`: Optional Boolean.
 If true, tests that the response has no reprompt output.
   * `shouldEndSession`: Optional Boolean.
 If true, tests that the response to the request ends or does not end the session.
   * `saysCallback(context, speech)`: Optional Function.
 Recieves the speech from the response as a parameter.
 You can throw nice assertions using `context.assert` and get text from i18n with `context.t`.